How to Calculate the Value of Your Startup Stock Options

 Step 2: Calculate potential gains

-Next, you’ll need to choose a number for the company’s valuation at some point in the future.
+Next, estimate your company’s future valuation, particularly at exit (IPO or acquisition).
 Most people focus on the company’s valuation at exit since that’s often the first time you’ll have an opportunity to sell shares — thereby converting your hard work into cash.

 You could certainly also estimate the value of your options today, especially if you are being offered equity at a new job.
 If you have 1,000 options in a company with 100 million shares outstanding, your ownership stake is .001%.
 Multiply your ownership stake by the company’s current $1 billion valuation to find that your options are theoretically worth $10,000 minus the costs to exercise (strike price and taxes; more on that below).